frankelavsky/academic_homepage/_posts/2022-05-19-chartability-v2.markdown

 But Chartability needs help in order to adapt and survive throughout time!
 Standards, research, and practice evolve.
 Chartability should too.

-Here's how anyone (yes ANYONE) can get involved:
+Here's how anyone can get involved:
 [https://github.com/Chartability/POUR-CAF/discussions/1](https://github.com/Chartability/POUR-CAF/discussions/1)

 /end